Radford Kornas Duo

 We fell very privileged to have these two outstanding musicians coming to perform in Penicuik courtesy of the Tunnel Trust and Chamber Music Scotland.

-Tickets £12 (£10 for PCAA members) will be available from the usual outlets from the beginning of January
+Tickets £12 (£10 for PCAA members) are available from the West Street cafe or online by clicking here